OpenMx/OpenMx/docs/source/NewBeginnersGuide.rst

         $ubound: No upper bounds assigned.

 This lists all the matrices within the MxModel *myModel1Run*.
 In the current case there is only one.
-If we want to display just a specific argument of that matrix, we first add a dollar sign, followed by the name of the matrix, and an ``$`` symbol prior to the required argument.
-Thus arguments within an object are preceded by the ``$`` symbol; specific elements of the same argument type are preceded by the ``$`` sign.
+If we want to display just a specific argument of that matrix, we first add a dollar sign ``$``, followed by the name of the matrix, and an ``$`` sign prior to the required argument.
+Thus both arguments within an object and specific elements of the same argument type are preceded by the ``$`` symbol.

     .. code-block:: r